-- 1. Written notice of probation for up to one year, The restrictions for probation will determined by the Disciplinary Committee and can involve the following restrictions: - (a) The student cannot hold any student office in any associations or club during the period of probation, and must resign such an office upon finding by the Disciplinary Committee. - (b) If the student boards at COM-FSM, the student must remain on campus between he hour of 6:00 PM and 6:00 am, unless exempted by a counselor or an administrator. - (c) A notice of probation is placed in the student's permanent academic record. - (d) Student's parents will be notified only when in compliance with FERPA regulations (See Section 5 of the Procedures.). - (e) A notice that any further violations of College policy will result in even more harsh sanctions, including suspension. - 2.
-Referral for not less than ten (10) hours and not more than twenty (20) hours of drug/alcohol/education/counseling, which must be completed within three months of the decision by the Disciplinary Committee. - 3.
-Any other restrictions reasonably necessary to enforce the goals implicit in this policy.
+- Written notice of probation for up to one year, The restrictions for probation will determined by the Disciplinary Committee and can involve the following restrictions: - (a) The student cannot hold any student office in any associations or club during the period of probation, and must resign such an office upon finding by the Disciplinary Committee. - (b) If the student boards at COM-FSM, the student must remain on campus between he hour of 6:00 PM and 6:00 am, unless exempted by a counselor or an administrator. - (c) A notice of probation is placed in the student's permanent academic record. - (d) Student's parents will be notified only when in compliance with FERPA regulations (See Section 5 of the Procedures.). - (e) A notice that any further violations of College policy will result in even more harsh sanctions, including suspension.